How To Play Videos

 to install it.
 It may take a few minutes to complete

-OK now you just have to run
+OK now you just have to run:

-if your video is not sized for 320 wide, you may need to add a -zoom after -framedrop so that it will resize - note that this is quite taxing for the Pi, so it may result in a choppy or mis-synced video!
+-framedrop so that it will resize - note that this is quite taxing for the Pi, so it may result in a choppy or mis-synced video!

 It's possible to play full length videos on the TFT plate, but since the screen is small and the Pi cant use hardware accelleration to play the videos its best to scale them down to 320x240 pixels.
 This will be easier for the Pi to play and also save you tons of storage space.
 For this demo, we'll be using the famous Big Buck Bunny